+6.131.
+No significant wading bird species have been recorded utilising the site during the targeted bird surveys.
+It is considered unlikely that the site is utilised regularly by wading birds and waterfowl.
+Therefore, there are considered to be no significant impacts on the waterfowl assemblage associated with Burry Inlet Ramsar Site, SPA and SSSI.
+The works are likely to have no likely significant impact on the Ramsar Site, SPA and SSSI.
+In compliance with Future Wales Policy 18, there are considered to be no significant adverse impacts on nationally statutory designated sites for nature conservation.

+Penyfodau Fawr To Llewitha, Alcoa Wet Meadows and Stafford Common SINCs

 - 6.132.
-No significant wading bird species have been recorded utilising the application site during the targeted bird surveys.
-It is considered unlikely that the application site is utilised regularly by wading birds and waterfowl.
-Therefore, there are considered to be no significant impacts on the waterfowl assemblage associated with Burry Inlet Ramsar Site and SSSI. - 6.133.
-The works are likely to have no significant impact on the Ramsar Site and SSSI.

-Penyfodau Fawr To Llewitha and Alcoa Wet Meadows SINCs

-- 6.134.
-The application site lies within two SINCs.
+The site lies within two SINCs and adjacent to Stafford Common SINC.
 During construction there is the potential for sediment runoff and pollution as a result of construction activity.
-However, any such impacts can be mitigated through adequate construction control and runoff design measures, as set out in a detailed Construction Environmental Management Plan (CEMP). - 6.135.
-Habitat retention/creation/management as detailed in the ecological appraisal have been specifically designed to maintain and enhance priority habitat associated with these SINCs, from the current suboptimal habitat condition. - 6.136.
-The works are considered likely to have a Minor Positive impact at a District level. - 6.137.
-For the reasons summarised above, it is considered that the development accords with the requirements of Policy ER 6. - 6.138.
-Policy ER 8 delas with habits and species.
+Potential impacts can be mitigated through adequate construction control and runoff design measures, including designated Ecological Protection Zones, to be set out in a detailed Construction Environmental Management Plan (CEMP).
+Habitat retention/creation/management as detailed in Section 4.5 has been specifically designed to maintain and enhances priority habitat associated with these SINCs, from the current suboptimal habitat condition.
+The works are considered likely to have a Minor Positive impact at a District level. - 6.133.
+For the reasons summarised above, it is considered that the development accords with the requirements of Policy ER 6. - 6.134.
+Policy ER 8 deals with habits and species.
 The policy comes to play when a development proposal could have significant adverse effect on the resilience of protected habitats.
 The policy is not pertinent to the development proposal.
 The reasoned justification to the policy does identify how planning conditions will be imposed to deal with the appropriate removal of invasive non-native plant.
-As stated elsewhere in this statement the proposals include the treatment and removal of extensive Japanese Knotweed located within the site and this can be secured by way of an appropriately worded planning condition. - 6.139.
+As stated elsewhere in this statement the proposals include the treatment and removal of extensive Japanese Knotweed located within the site and this can be secured by way of an appropriately worded planning condition. - 6.135.
 Through Policy ER 9 the Council will seek that development proposal will maintain, protect and enhance ecological networks and features of importance for biodiversity.
-As stated elsewhere in this Statement, the proposed development will result in a habitat improvement of 24.99% when assessed against baseline conditions.
-Based on improvement of the habitat distinctiveness of improved grassland habitats, conversion of arable habitats to grassland, and enhancement of grassland in ecological buffer areas, the development proposals are currently likely to result in a significant net gain in biodiversity on the application site. - 6.140.
-Policy ER 11 delas with trees and hedgerows.
-Through this policy the council will seek that development will normally only be granted where the trees on the site are fully protected in the long term, or appropriate replacement trees will be planted when the removal of a tree or trees is unavoidable.
-The removal of trees would only be acceptable where there is no other alternative location for the development; and the need for and benefits from the development outweighs the importance of the tree or trees.
-The pre-application consultation is supported by an Arboricultural Impact Assessment.
-The assessment identifies that on the basis that the construction process is carried out appropriately, the proposed development can be implemented without significant impact on the site's arboricultural resources.
-In conclusion, the proposals are acceptable from an arboricultural perspective and accord with Policy ER 11.
-Furthermore, the development will introduce significant amount of new hedgerow planting and tree planting and this can be secured by a suitable worded condition.
+As stated elsewhere in this Statement, the proposed development will result in a habitat improvement of 26.25% when assessed against baseline conditions.
+Based on improvement of the habitat distinctiveness of improved grassland habitats, conversion of arable habitats to grassland, and enhancement of grassland in ecological buffer areas, the development proposals are currently likely to result in a significant net gain in biodiversity on the application site.